Credit: Shutterstock

 Two weeks ago, an alumna of Y-Combinator (a leading U.S. startup accelerator) went viral with her account of shutting down her startup, as well as the mental health challenges that many founders face, and the subsequent friction she experienced with Y-Combinator

 Her article struck a chord with me.
-Having myself been through half a dozen startup accelerators, including Techstars, and having worked for or led several startup accelerators throughout the years, I have seen the bad accelerator landscape evolve into an enticing prospect for immigrant entrepreneurs seeking mentorship, investor connections, and a platform to showcase their ideas.
+Having myself been through half a dozen startup accelerators, including Techstars, and having worked for or led several startup accelerators throughout the years, I have seen the accelerator landscape evolve into an enticing prospect for immigrant entrepreneurs seeking mentorship, investor connections, and a platform to showcase their ideas.

 In his 2017 Harvard University commencement speech, Mark Zuckerberg, founder of the multi-billion-dollar Meta (formerly Facebook) empire shared an insight that resonates with many startup founders.
 “The idea of a single eureka moment is a dangerous lie,” he said.
 “Ideas don’t come out fully formed.
 They only become clear as you work on them.
 You just have to get started.”